leech0619/ARFICT/README.md

 # 📱 ARFICT – AR-Based Indoor Navigation System

 ARFICT is an Augmented Reality (AR) mobile application designed to provide **indoor navigation** for the Faculty of Information and Communication Technology (FICT) at Universiti Tunku Abdul Rahman (UTAR).
-It integrates **AR path guidance, optimised route calculation, and QR code-based localisation** to deliver an accurate and interactive navigation experience across multi-floor environments.
+It integrates **AR path guidance, optimised route calculation, and QR code-based localisation** to deliver an accurate and interactive navigation experience across **multi-floor environments**.

 ---